BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 1. Assume the answer is wrong - even when it appears correct and is confident
 2. Assume the answer is stolen from somewhere - be concerned about copyrights
-3. Be explicit about the required guidelines - "prefer libfmt over iostreams"
+3. Be explicit about the required guidelines - "prefer libfmt over iostream"
 4. The answers represent the "average" quality of code on the internet - garbage in, garbage out.

 The tools (chatGPT) can be used as a "rubber duck" and help with clarifying the problem, and as jumping point for inspiration and starting. it can also be used as a "second set of eyes", like figuring out a compiler error.